vctr-sls/vctr/README.md

 vctr `[ˈvɛktər]` is a self hosted service to access, create, manage and analyze short links.

 You can test vctr's live demo hosted on on [s2.zekro.de](https://s2.zekro.de/ui).
 The password is `test`.
+Attention: This data may not be consistent, of course, and entries may be deleted and/or modified.

 ---